trustoverip/tswg-did-method-webs-specification/spec/impl_guide.md

     "n": "AAfqHwMDdBoIWk_4Z6hvVJuhtvjA_gk8Y9bEUoP_rC_p"
   ```
 #### The attestation status
 The current status of the attestation is in the `t` field. `iss` means issued.
 Notice the `ri` field cryptographically binds this issued status to the registry above.
-Notice the `i` field cryptographically binds to the attestation `d` field.
+Likewise, the `i` field cryptographically binds to the attestation `d` field.
 ```json
     "v": "KERI10JSON0000ed_",
     "t": "iss",